-You can read “Toward a New Marketing Science for Hospitality Managers” from Cornell Hospitality Quarterly free for the next two weeks by clicking here.
+You can read “Ready to Embrace Genetically Modified Wines?
+The Role of Knowledge Exposure and Intrinsic Wine Attributes” from Cornell Hospitality Quarterly free for the next two weeks by clicking here.
 Want to know all about the latest research from Cornell Hospitality Quarterly?
 Click here to sign up for e-alerts!

 Christina Geng-Qing Chi is an associate professor at the School of Hospitality Business Management in the Carson College of Business, Washington State University.
 Her area of research includes tourism marketing, hospitality/tourism consumer behavior and sustainability in tourism/ hospitality industry.
 Her research has been published broadly in top tier tourism/hospitality journals and presented at numerous hospitality/tourism conferences.
 Dr. Chi serves on the editorial boards for several hospitality/tourism journals and reviews papers for top tier hospitality/tourism journals.

 Imran Rahman is an Assistant Professor in the department of Nutrition, Dietetics, and Hospitality Management at Auburn University, Auburn, Alabama, USA.
 His current research program focuses on sustainability in the hospitality industry with an emphasis on consumer behavior in green hotels.
 He is also actively researching in food and beverage emphasizing primarily on wine consumer behavior.